Senior Engineering Manager

 I started in tech as an analyst at Brightidea back in 2007 when I was 25.
 At that time, I was transitioning away from mathematics and education.
 I taught myself Ruby on Rails and was hired a year later at readMedia as their first full-time developer.
 We grew the company and turned it into what Merit is today.

-I now lead all development at Syncta as our Sr. Engineering Manager in Portland, OR.
-We provide mobile software for backflow testers and water purveyors.
-We were recently acquired by Watts Water Technologies.
-My passion has always been to build great products with great technologies.
+I now lead all development at Syncta as our Senior Software Engineering Manager in Portland, OR.
+I hire and roadmap the projects for our team, take the technical lead on new and existing apps, and plan for my team's career advancement.
+My passion has always been to hire great teams to build great products with great technologies.

 Syncta provides mobile software for backflow testers and water purveyors.
-I lead the development team in charge of all our software, including our main Ruby on Rails app, the JSON API that powers our iOS and Android apps, and the automation behind SynctaOne.
+I hired the team, plan their career advancement, and roadmap our projects.
+I'm hands-on with our main Ruby on Rails app, the API that powers our iOS and Android apps, and our SOC 2 security compliant AWS infrastructure.

 Visit SynctaMerit showcases student achievements at hundreds of colleges and universities.
 Meritpages.com is the largest Rails app I've ever worked on, comprising eight Rails apps deployed in a services architecture on an AWS Ubuntu Linux cluster.